 Compared to other social media sites, those who use Twitter as a news source are likely to be white, in the 30-49 age bracket (followed by 18-29).
 As elsewhere on Twitter, they are more likely to be college-educated.

-Demographic breakdown of US news consumers
+Demographic breakdown of US news consumers (2018)

 Twitter has come to be the de rigueur mouthpiece of celebrities, politicians, and organisations aiming to speak directly to the public.
 Blue ticks were introduced in 2009 to indicate verified celebrity or business accounts – partially based on complaints from Kanye West, who feared being impersonated.

 Most-followed Twitter accounts in November 2019, in millionsData source: Brandwatch

 There are no official statistics for the average number of followers for Twitter users, but a 2016 study of 96 million accounts by KickFactory set the figure at 707.
 If you exclude those with over 100,000 followers, the figure stands at 453.
 This is up considerably on the 2012 figure found by Beevolve, of 208, based on 36 million profiles.